 Costa Rica’s incredible “Territorio de Zaguates,” or Land of the Stray Dogs, is an outdoor sanctuary home to nearly 1000 stray dogs.
-We first covered this sanctuary last year, updated it thanks to new coverage from National Geographic, and are sharing it again because this incredible documentary has recently been released.
+We first covered this sanctuary last year, updated it thanks to new coverage from National Geographic, and are sharing it again because two documentaries about this spot have recently been released.

-Founded by Lya Battle and privately funded, the Territorio is a popular destination hosted on Battle’s mother’s sprawling family farm in the mountains of central Costa Rica.
+Founded by Lya Battle and privately funded, the Territorio hosted on Battle’s mother’s sprawling family farm in the mountains of central Costa Rica.
 They’ve nearly reached official nonprofit status in their home country, and continue to work to raise awareness.

 All of the dogs are given fresh water and beds in a sheltered structure.
 Employees and volunteers help to feed and bathe them.
 It takes thirteen 66-pound bags of dog food every day to feed the resident pups.